moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-b28/MIP-B28.md

 ### Gauntlet Risk Parameter Recommendations

-Gauntlet, Moonwell's lead risk manager, has provided the following risk parameter recommendations for the cbBTC market:
+Gauntlet, Moonwell's lead risk manager, has provided the following initial risk parameter recommendations for the cbBTC market.

+Please note that Gauntlet serves as Cap Guardian for Moonwell.
+This means that as DEX liquidity for cbBTC grows, Gauntlet will be able to dynamically adjust the supply and borrow caps without requiring additional onchain governance proposals.

 #### Risk Parameter Recommendations